OpenGIS/Waymark/readme.txt

 Thanks for helping Waymark get to Version 1! ❤️

 * [Map First](https://github.com/opengis/map-first) - A minimal WordPress theme with an *obsession* for Maps.
 It's open-source too and contains lots of comments about customisations.
-As seen in the [demo](https://www.ogis.app/yosemite/).
 * Added Total Ascent and Descent to Elevation Profile.
 Thanks to <a href="https://github.com/MaximeChallon">MaximeChallon</a> for the <a href="https://github.com/OpenGIS/Waymark/pull/29">Pull Request</a> :)
 * Improved rendering of multiple Maps through the Collection Shortcode, where the initial view would sometimes not be set correctly to view all Map data.
 * Updated documentation.